-Eric Weil, a managing partner with Student Monitor, which publishes a nationally syndicated marketing research study of the college student market, said he is not sure if schools can compete from a pricing standpoint with the family plans that many students are locked into when they get to campus.
+Eric Weil, a managing partner with Student Monitor, which publishes a nationally syndicated research study of the college student market, said he’s not sure if schools can compete from a pricing standpoint with the family plans that many students are locked into when they get to campus.

-The University of Scranton expects to invest the approximately $200,000 a year it has been spending on dorm phone lines to update its campus cable TV network and other data services to benefit students, said Jerry DeSanto, vice president for planning and chief information officer.
+The University of Scranton expects to invest the $200,000 a year it has been spending on dormitory phone lines to update its campus cable TV network and other data services, said Jerry DeSanto, vice president for planning and chief information officer.

 “While the money we pay for landlines in each room could be reinvested elsewhere, I don’t like the idea of depending solely on a few courtesy phones in hallways,” Towson telecommunications analyst Alex Konialian said.